ossgroupp/events/README.md

 ## Queries & Query handlers

-### Queryies and QueryHandlers are provided to offer a full solution to CQRS.
+### Queries and QueryHandlers are provided to offer a full solution to CQRS.
 ### This is not implemented for sourcing queries.
 This is an optional structure
 ### for querying